AdobeDocs/commerce-php/src/pages/development/payments-integrations/payment-gateway/index.md

 ---
 title: Commerce payment provider gateway
-description: Overview of how to create and handle transactions based on order details
+description: This is an overview of how to create and handle transactions based on order details.
 ---

 # Commerce payment provider gateway